arezazare/data-analytics-portfolio/README.md

 Each project includes:
 - A detailed `README.md` with project description and dataset source
-- Jupyter Notebooks with full analysis and modeling
+- Jupyter Notebooks or scripts for full analysis and modeling
-- Clean folder structure for data, notebooks, and results
+- Clean folder structure for data, models, and results

 ---